MCS Students Awarded Goldwater Scholarships

-In his first year at Carnegie Mellon, Schafer took a chemistry and sustainability course with Terry Collins(opens in new window), the Teresa Heinz Professor in Green Chemistry and the director of the Institute for Green Science(opens in new window).
-After diving into the material, Schafer joined Collins’ lab in summer 2021.
+In his first year at Carnegie Mellon, Schafer took Chemistry and Sustainability (09-510) with Terrence J. Collins, the Teresa Heinz Professor in Green Chemistry and the director of the Institute for Green Science.
+After diving into the material, Schafer joined Collins' lab in summer 2021.

 "The group designs catalysts for environmental applications, specifically looking at treating hard to remove pollutants in our water streams," Schafer said.

 Schafer worked with Ph.D. candidate Parameswar Pal, who was investigating a catalyst known as TAML.
 When combined with hydrogen peroxide, TAML can improve water quality.
 After learning how TAML interacts with impurities, Schafer wanted to investigate how it could be used to remove antibiotics from wastewater because if left in water systems, they could promote development of antibiotic resistant bacteria.